eGain (NASDAQ:EGAN) Releases FY 2022 Earnings Guidance

 eGain (NASDAQ:EGAN) issued an update on its FY 2022 earnings guidance on Monday morning.
 The company provided earnings per share (EPS) guidance of $0.050-$0.100 for the period, compared to the Thomson Reuters consensus estimate of $0.030.
 The company issued revenue guidance of $90.50 million-$92 million, compared to the consensus revenue estimate of $89.72 million.eGain also updated its Q3 2022 guidance to $-0.030-$0.000 EPS.

-eGain (NASDAQ:EGAN) last posted its earnings results on Thursday, February 3rd.
-The technology company reported $0.10 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.02 by $0.08. eGain had a return on equity of 6.61% and a net margin of 3.59%.
-During the same quarter in the prior year, the company earned $0.05 EPS.
+eGain (NASDAQ:EGAN) last issued its earnings results on Thursday, February 3rd.
+The technology company reported $0.10 earnings per share for the quarter, topping the consensus estimate of $0.02 by $0.08. eGain had a net margin of 3.59% and a return on equity of 6.38%.
+During the same period in the prior year, the company posted $0.05 earnings per share.
+Research analysts anticipate that eGain will post -0.24 earnings per share for the current year.

-In related news, Director Russell Christine sold 20,000 shares of the stock in a transaction on Tuesday, February 8th.
-The stock was sold at an average price of $12.21, for a total value of $244,200.00.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this link.
+In other eGain news, Director Russell Christine sold 20,000 shares of the stock in a transaction dated Tuesday, February 8th.
+The shares were sold at an average price of $12.21, for a total transaction of $244,200.00.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
 33.30% of the stock is owned by corporate insiders.

-Several large investors have recently made changes to their positions in the company.
-Invesco Ltd. grew its stake in shares of eGain by 8.4% during the third quarter.
-Invesco Ltd. now owns 22,181 shares of the technology company’s stock valued at $226,000 after buying an additional 1,724 shares during the last quarter.
-BNP Paribas Arbitrage SA grew its stake in shares of eGain by 33.3% during the fourth quarter.
-BNP Paribas Arbitrage SA now owns 6,947 shares of the technology company’s stock valued at $69,000 after buying an additional 1,735 shares during the last quarter.
-Millennium Management LLC grew its stake in shares of eGain by 22.1% during the third quarter.
-Millennium Management LLC now owns 12,353 shares of the technology company’s stock valued at $126,000 after buying an additional 2,233 shares during the last quarter.
-Citigroup Inc. grew its stake in shares of eGain by 97.1% during the fourth quarter.
-Citigroup Inc. now owns 5,299 shares of the technology company’s stock valued at $53,000 after buying an additional 2,611 shares during the last quarter.
-Finally, Charles Schwab Investment Management Inc. grew its stake in shares of eGain by 1.4% during the fourth quarter.
-Charles Schwab Investment Management Inc. now owns 248,207 shares of the technology company’s stock valued at $2,478,000 after buying an additional 3,412 shares during the last quarter.
-50.82% of the stock is currently owned by hedge funds and other institutional investors.
+Large investors have recently made changes to their positions in the stock.
+Bank of America Corp DE lifted its holdings in shares of eGain by 328.6% in the 4th quarter.
+Bank of America Corp DE now owns 39,377 shares of the technology company’s stock valued at $393,000 after acquiring an additional 30,189 shares during the last quarter.
+Wells Fargo & Company MN raised its position in eGain by 26.0% in the 2nd quarter.
+Wells Fargo & Company MN now owns 33,438 shares of the technology company’s stock worth $384,000 after purchasing an additional 6,908 shares during the period.
+Barclays PLC raised its position in eGain by 90.2% in the 4th quarter.
+Barclays PLC now owns 35,263 shares of the technology company’s stock worth $353,000 after purchasing an additional 16,724 shares during the period.
+Cubist Systematic Strategies LLC purchased a new stake in eGain in the 4th quarter worth about $238,000.
+Finally, Invesco Ltd. raised its position in eGain by 10.0% in the 2nd quarter.
+Invesco Ltd. now owns 20,457 shares of the technology company’s stock worth $235,000 after purchasing an additional 1,853 shares during the period.
+49.35% of the stock is owned by hedge funds and other institutional investors.

 eGain Company Profile